TranThuy28/Competition-solution-using-FTTransformer/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 Our code is based on [FT-Transformer] and some [top notebooks from Kaggle].
-We also thank to [Kaggle] for orgainizing this competition and sharing datasets.
+We also thank to [Kaggle] for organizing this competition and sharing datasets.